Skip to main content

 • If they don't match this configuration make the needed changes before moving on.

 8. Slide the long beams in place inside the frame on top of the servos.
-Use the long pins to hold the beams into place.
+Use the long blue pins to hold the beams into place.
 Note: The long pins should go in 2/3rds of the way, so make sure you have the orientation correct.
 (1/3rd should stick out the top.)

 • Slide the long beams in place inside the frame on top of the servos.